emh53/checkout-system/checkoutsystem/README.md

-This is a Checkout System.
+#### This is a Checkout System.
 In this system you can:
-    - view the available products
+* View the available products
-    - edit their prices and discounts
+* Edit their prices and discounts
-    - run the checkout transaction
+* Run the checkout transaction
-    - rerun the process after completed checkout
+* Rerun the process after completed checkout

+To run from command line:
+* cd checkoutsystem
+* mvnw spring-boot:run